Max Alleyne

-Max Lewis Rowe Alleyne (born 21 July 2005) is an English professional footballer who plays as a centre-back for club Watford, on loan from club Manchester City.
+Max Lewis Rowe Alleyne (born 21 July 2005) is an English professional footballer who plays as a centre-back for club Burnley, on loan from club Manchester City.

 Early and personal life

 Max Lewis Rowe Alleyne was born on 21 July 2005 in Bristol.
 He is the son of former England and Gloucestershire cricketer Mark Alleyne.

 Club career

 Alleyne is a centre back.
 He made his debut for the Southampton under-18 team during the 2020–21 season whilst still 15 years old.
 He left the Southampton academy to join Manchester City in 2021 for a £1.5 million fee which reportedly also included a sell-on clause up to 20%.
 He signed his first professional contract with City in July 2022.

 Alleyne was included in the City first-team squad on 13 December 2023, being named as on the substitutes' bench for the UEFA Champions League match against Crvena Zvezda.
-On 26 December 2024 Alleyne was included in City's matchday squad to face Everton in the Premier League being an unused substitute in the match.
+On 26 December 2024, Alleyne was included in City's matchday squad to face Everton in the Premier League being an unused substitute in the match.
 Despite suffering injury on international duty with the England youth side, in May 2025 he was named Manchester City U21 Player of the Year.

 On 8 August 2025, Alleyne joined Championship side Watford on a season-long loan deal.
 On the next day, he made his debut for the club, coming on as a substitute in the 87th minute of the opening game of the season, which Watford lost 1–0 against Charlton Athletic.

+Alleyne was recalled to Manchester City on 5 January 2026 to provide cover for the long-term injuries sustained by Rúben Dias and Joško Gvardiol.
+Two days later, on 7 January, he made his first-team debut, delivering an impressive performance in a 1–1 draw against Brighton & Hove Albion at the Etihad Stadium.
+His breakthrough week continued on 10 January, when he scored his first goal for the club on his FA Cup debut in a third-round tie against Exeter City, which ended in a 10–1 victory.

+Alleyne though was heavily criticised for his performance on 20 January 2026 in a Champions's League game at Bodo/Glimt, where bad individual errors led to two goals for the Norwegian side in a 3–1 victory.

+On 14 August 2026, Alleyne joined recently relegated Championship side Burnley on a season-long loan deal.